The FPS Pane

 For example, imagine a space combat game that consists of two main playable parts: a series of strategy screens that maintain a deliberately targeted animation rate of 30fps, and then a combat part that maintains 60fps.
 If the combat part makes up the 60 percent the session duration, then the Median FPS will be high (i.e., 60fps), but the FPS Stability score may seem unfairly low (i.e., only 60 percent).
 However, if the Stability Index shows a healthy, low figure of 2fps, we can judge that both the strategy sections and the combat sections were internally quite stable, regardless of the fact that they each animated at very different frame rates.

 If you have set any markers for the test session, then this box will show you summary frame rate metrics specifically for marked areas.
-In the example shown above, in/out markers have been set to describe the "First match" of a game, which lasted for approximately 6 minutes.
-This section of the game was very smooth (30fps) and stable (93 percent).
+In the example shown above, in/out markers have been set to describe the "Level 1" of a game, which lasted for 3 and a half minutes.
+This section of the game was fairly smooth (33fps) and not very stable (53 percent).

 The FPS Chart (and Janks)

 Looking for FPS drops: One benefit of the FPS Chart is to look for drops in frame rate that specifically occurred during playable moments when a consistent FPS is most critical to the user experience.
-In the example above, there are erratic changes in the chart near the start, and also around 8:30 -- but both of these changes correspond to between-game screens.
-The FPS drops which matter more are those between 2:30 and 8:30, approximately, where the orange line occasionally stoops as far as 20fps -- representing a loss of smoothness that may well be visible to the user.
+In the example above, there are erratic changes in the chart near the start, and also around 6:30 -- but both of these changes correspond to between-game screens.
+The FPS drops which matter more are those between 1:00 and 6:30, approximately, where the blue line occasionally stoops as far as 16fps -- representing a loss of smoothness that may well be visible to the user.

 However, let's say a frame comes along which, due perhaps to a particularly large explosion effect, takes 34ms to render.
 This frame will now not be ready until the third display refresh, increasing the ratio to 3.
 The frame rate may not capture this incident, but the change in ratio will be recorded as a jank, and the user may well perceive it -- because they will experience a static screen lasting for two intervening display refreshes, rather than just for one.
-In the example chart shown above, a large bunch of janks are recorded, starting at around 7:20 on the timeline -- a period that corresponds with a particular "Victory" animation, and which happens to correlate quite closely with a sustained frame rate drop.
+In the example chart shown above, a large bunch of janks are recorded, near the start of the timeline -- a period that corresponds with a particular "Welcome" animation, and which happens to correlate quite closely with a sustained frame rate drop.